Understanding FCRA Compliance: Navigating the Adverse Action Process

 Who Must Participate in the Process?

-The consumer report must have been procured for an “employment purpose” which is a “permissible purpose” under the FCRA.
+The consumer report must have been procured for an “employment purpose,” which is a “permissible purpose” under the FCRA.
 The employment purposes include traditional employment, volunteers, and independent contractors.
-Adverse actions also include any negatively impactful decisions which cover the denial of employment or promotion, or termination of employment amongst many others.
+Adverse actions also include any negatively impactful decisions that cover the denial of employment or promotion or termination of employment, amongst many others.
 The adverse action must be based on the contents of a consumer report in whole or in part.

 Pre-Adverse Action Notices